kaushik88/kaushik88.github.io/_posts/2015-09-10-flight-car.md

 thumbnail_path: blog/linkedin/flightcar-logo.png
 ---

 One of the things that I don't like about vacations is arranging my travel plans to and from the airport.
-The available options -
+My options are -

 1. Park the car near the airport - This roughly costs around $15 a day and is usually an open parking spot (under the sun).